2026 Design Awards Submissions

 Eligibility

-Any architectural project completed since 2020 produced by, or in collaboration with, an AIA East Tennessee Chapter member is eligible for submission.
+Any architectural project completed since 2021 produced by, or in collaboration with, an AIA East Tennessee Chapter member is eligible for submission.
 Projects may have been executed anywhere in the United States.
 Firms are encouraged to submit previously submitted non-winning projects and those that have won awards in other programs.
 The Design Awards Program is open to architectural projects of all types, including unbuilt work.
 An entry may consist of one building, a related group of buildings forming a single project, or an interior design project.
 “Building” includes any new architectonic composition and the remodeling, rehabilitation, and/or preservation of existing structures.
-Unbuilt work prepared for academic purposes may not be submitted.
+Unbuilt work prepared for academic purposes may not be submitted, unless you are a student submitting for the Student Award.

 Awards